 Healing Our Planet, Polar Explorer Felicity Aston Says, Begins With Hope

-When Barbara Muckermann, Chief Commercial Officer for Silversea, asks Felicity Aston, renowned polar explorer and godmother of the newly christened Silver Endeavour, what she hopes guests who travel to Antarctica will bring home, Aston replies without missing a beat, “I think that word ‘hope’ is really important.”
+When Barbara Muckermann, now Silversea’s president and CEO and at this time its chief commercial officer for Silversea, asks Felicity Aston, renowned polar explorer and godmother of the newly christened Silver Endeavour, what she hopes guests who travel to Antarctica will bring home, Aston replies without missing a beat, “I think that word ‘hope’ is really important.”

 In a lively discussion recorded aboard the new-to-fleet Silver Endeavour after its November launch, the two talk of charting a course of change, fueled by hope and optimism, to start healing our planet.